 RCBC's Recruitment Policy requires that we hire college graduates, at the minimum.
-Child labor Y The Bank does not employ child labor.
+Child labor Υ The Bank does not employ child labor.
 Existing Philippine laws set expectations and standards that disallow Human Rights Υ violations of and promote human rights.
 RCBC abides by these laws.
 Which stakeho olders are affected?
-Stakeholder Issues That Influen ce Their Assessments and Decisions(in relation to labor laws and human rights) Stockholders Abolition of child la abor, elimination of forced labor, and upholding human rights - potential reputational impact that may le ad to divestment - Abolition of child labor Employees - Elimination of for ced labor - Upholding human rights Gov't - DOLE Protection of employees Abolition of child labor, elimination of forced labor, and upholding human rights, which allow members of the community to decide whether to work for the organization - the organization's ability to attract and Community retain talent / potential employees in the community can affect its ability to operate, im ntial employees in the community can affect its ability to operate, implement its • strategies, and achieve its objectives Public, Abolition of child la abor, elimination of forced labor, and upholding human rights potential reputational media impact
+Stakeholder Issues That Influen ce Their Assessments and Decisions(in relation to labor laws and human rights) Stockholders Abolition of child la abor, elimination of forced labor, and upholding human rights - potential reputational impact that may le ad to divestment - Abolition of child labor Employees - Elimination of forced labor - Upholding human rights Gov't - DOLE Protection of employees Abolition of child labor, elimination of forced labor, and upholding human rights, which allow members of the community to decide whether to work for the organization - the organization's ability to attract and Community ntial employees in the community can affect its ability to operate, implement its • strategies, and achieve its objectives Public, Abolition of child labor, elimination of forced labor, and upholding human rights potential reputational media impact